freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-138.english.md

 ## Description
 <section id='description'>

-The dashboard is looking pretty good, but it is stuck on displaying only the data from 2020.
+Finally!
+You have all the elements displayed and they look good.
+The only problem is it is stuck on displaying the data from 2020.
 Next you will make it so you can see the data from whatever year you want.

-Wrap all the code in this file in a function named `drawDashboard` and give it a parameter named `year`.
-Then, at the bottom, call the function you created and pass it `2020`.
+Wrap all the code in the script you've been working with in a function named `drawDashboard` and give it a parameter named `year`.
+Then, at the bottom of the script, call the function you created and pass it the number `2020`.
 </section>

 ## Instructions